Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 Difficult Riddles For Smart Kids: 300 Difficult Riddles And Brain Teasers Families Will Love (Books for Smart Kids)

 Looking for fun books for kids during a road trip?
 Difficult Riddles For Smart Kids is a compilation of 300 challenging riddles and brain teasers for intelligent children.
 It’s as educational as it is entertaining, making it one of the best road trip books for kids.

 This brain-teasing book aims to test logic, lateral thinking as well as memory and engages the brain in seeing patterns and connections between different things and circumstances.

 Three chapters of ascending difficulty offer hours of fun for kids who like testing their wits.
 Sample riddles include The more of me you have, the longer your life.
 The more of me you have, the less you have left.
 What am I?
 (Heartbeat) and When is 1500 plus 20 and 1600 minus 40 the same thing?
 (Military time)

 See Related: Best Travel Blankets

 Mad Libs on the Road

 Mad Libs, the iconic phrasal template word game, gets a road-trip rehash in this hilarious new edition: Mad Libs On the Road.
-If you aren’t familiar with this six-decade-old pastime, the rules are simple.
+The rules are simple if you aren’t familiar with this six-decade-old pastime.

 See Related: Best Day Trips from Minneapolis